iotaledger/integration-services/api/usage-ssi-bridge.md

 -
 ```

-`GET /user/{user-id}`
+`GET /identity/{identity-id}`

-Get information about a specific user by its user-id.
+Get information about a specific user by its identity-id.

 _Body:_